Programming as Theory Building: Peter Naur's Essay

 Essential Keyboard Shortcuts in Kitty: Mastering Your Terminal

-Posted on Thu, 25 Dec 2025 in Systems • Tagged with kitty, terminal, shortcuts, keyboard, productivity
+Posted on Thu, 25 Dec 2025 in Infraestructura • Tagged with kitty, terminal, atajos, teclado, productividad

 A quick guide to the most useful Kitty keyboard shortcuts to optimize your command-line workflow.